Who can benefit from SUN?

 Click on the following links to read the:

 When are SUN groups held?

-SUN groups are currently being held virtually due to the Coronavirus restrictions.
-Once these have been lifted, groups will also be offered in person.
+SUN groups are currently being held virtually due to current social distancing restrictions.

-Once you have completed and returned your membership form, SUN admin will send you a Microsoft Teams invite and instructions on how to attend your first SUN group.
+Once you have completed an online membership form, SUN admin will send you a Microsoft Teams invite and instructions on how to attend your first SUN group.
 To ensure the virtual groups work well, SUN admin will manage the number of people attending each group.
 This is why you will need to book a place at each group you wish to attend.

-We are currently running several groups a week.
+We are currently running several virtual groups a week.
 These are held on:

 About Personality Disorder

 At any given time, about one in twenty people will have a personality disorder.
 Some may only have mild difficulties and seek support at times of stress, others may have more severe difficulties which impact their wellbeing, relationships and every day lives.
 It is important to say that even though a person's difficulties may be long standing, there is much that can be done to help.

 You can find out more about personality disorder here:

 Our health professionals only collect the personal data required to ensure a person receives the support they need.
 For more information about how data is held, please go to our information sharing page.